arcube-org/arcube-integration-guide/docs/integration-details/white-label-integration.md

 ## Customization of Look and Feel

-The white-label site is fully customized to reflect the partner’s branding, including:
+The white-label site is fully customized to reflect the tenant’s branding, including:

 - ✅ Brand colors
 - ✅ Fonts